Sam-T-G/SosheIQ/README.md

 # SosheIQ - Social Interaction Trainer AI

+---

+## What's New in 2.1

+- **Expanded Trait System:**
+  - Rich, scientifically anchored trait palette for AI personas, grouped by psychological dimension.
+  - Each trait features a clear, animated tooltip for user guidance.
+  - Duplicates removed; users can also type a fully custom personality description.
+- **Cinematic Animations:**
+  - Both initial and session loading screens now feature world-class, spring-based fade-in animations for header and footer.
+  - All major UI transitions use Framer Motion for smooth, modern effects.
+- **Prompt Logic Overhaul:**
+  - All AI prompt construction is now centralized in a canonical `promptService.ts` for maintainability and extensibility.
+- **UI/UX & Accessibility:**
+  - Custom, accessible tooltip component for trait explanations.
+  - Consistent theming, improved accessibility, and keyboard navigation.
+- **Age Bracket Update:**
+  - Minimum custom persona age is now 18; "Teenager (13-17)" bracket removed.
+- **Bug Fixes & Polish:**
+  - Animation synchronization, mobile/desktop layout fixes, and codebase cleanup.

+---

 SosheIQ is a Next.js-based AI-powered application designed to help users improve their social skills through realistic, interactive conversation scenarios.
 The platform leverages advanced AI for dynamic dialogue, visual feedback, and progress tracking, with a focus on accessibility, performance, and robust error handling.

 ## Features